Posted on 12, June, 2015

 The Final Touches

 Good restaurant patios have these basics and essentials mastered, but great restaurant patios take it a step further.
 Give your outdoor seating a personal touch to distinguish yourself in the market.
-Enhance your diners’ experience with food and bar specials, live music, yard games, outdoor grill, portable outdoor bar, etc. A restaurant patio that’s well planned, unique, and full of character can quickly turn those one-time customers into regulars and boost profitability.
+Enhance your diners’ experience with food and bar specials, live music, yard games, outdoor grill, etc. A restaurant patio that’s well planned, unique, and full of character can quickly turn those one-time customers into regulars and boost profitability.